Moideen Kutty: International career

-Kutty made his debut with the Pakistan national team during the 1952 Asian Quadrangular Football Tournament.
+In 1952, Kutty was selected for the Pakistan national team, and made his debut during the 1952 Asian Quadrangular Football Tournament.
 In his debut match, Kutty scored against the host team, Ceylon, making a notable debut.
 Pakistan played its first match against India after victories over Ceylon and Burma, which ended in a goalless draw and emerged as joint winners of the tournament after finishing with the same points in the table.

 In the subsequent edition of the tournament held in Burma in 1953, he scored two goals against Ceylon in Pakistan's resounding 6–0 victory.

 In a preparation match for the Asian Games in 1954, he scored against a Singapore combined Colony XI in a 4–1 victory on 24 April 1954.
 He was appointed captain of the Pakistan team for the 1954 Asian Games in Manila, where he made a significant impact by scoring a goal and providing an assist in Pakistan's 6–2 victory over Singapore.
+Kutty would then represent the national team at the 1955 Asian Quadrangular Football Tournament held at Dacca, East Pakistan.